drewmard/FLARE/README.md

 A powerful advantage of FLARE is that the model can be trained on any context of interest, such as  different tissues and developmental contexts, by using ChromBPNet predictions across 8,757,029 ultra-rare variants in 1KG.

-In this repository, we provide code for FLARE model training and predictions.
+In this repository, we provide code for FLARE model training and FLARE predictions.

 ## Step 1.
 Create input feature matrix